IntelSoftware/SYCL_101/03_Modern/4_hash_tables.rst

    std::unordered_set<int> n {0, 1, 2, 3, 4};

-As in other standard containers, we can conduct on it operations[[[ok to say "we can conduct operations"?]]] like the following:
+As in other standard containers, we can conduct operations like the following:

 * size(),
 * insert(...),